U.S. Stocks Hover Around Flat

 Continue Reading Below

-The Dow Jones Industrial Average rose 4 points, or less than 0.1%, to 21011.
-The S&P 500 lost less than 0.1% after briefly touching an intraday record in early trading.
-The Nasdaq Composite declined less than 0.1%.
+The Dow Jones Industrial Average rose 5.3 points, or less than 0.1%, to 21012.
+The S&P 500 rose less than 0.1% after briefly touching an intraday record in early trading.
+The Nasdaq Composite added less than 0.1%.

 Continue Reading Below